Kermeter: Landscape and nature

 The Kermeter covers an area of 3,592 hectares, of which about 3,300 hectares is a single forested area (the so-called Kermeter-Hochwald or Kermeter High Forest).
 Beech woods dominate the shaded, damp northern slopes (24%), in places with trees that are over 200 years old.
 Oak woods hold sway on the drier, southern slopes (26%), interrupted by rocky outcrops (Felsheide).
 At the start of the 21st century almost half the forest area still consisted of spruce trees, a consequence of reforestation measures after the Second World War.
 However it is planned that in the long term the spruce stock will be reduced in favour of deciduous woods.

+The forestry administration has established barrier-free panoramic trails at the "Wilder Kermeter" information point.
+Further circular hikes and long-distance hikes are also possible from there, as the information point is also served by public transport.

 Hills

 Amongst the hills and high points of the Kermeter are the following, according to the Deutsche Grundkarte and sorted by height in metres above sea level: